mathieuvaccaro/SpinUp2023/README.md

-Code pour la partie autonome du robot VEX
+Code for the vex robot

-Update : 23/01 18:52
+Update : 02/02/23 17:55

++ Add autonomous part V1